Bracket Clock Repair and Restoration Services in London

 For more general clock repair information click here.

+When more extreme repair and restoration work is required, we’re able to manufacture components like gathering pallets, racks or pendulum hooks in-house.
 Carefully cut replacements to fretwork can be made in both wood and brass, matching the original or based on research and similar objects.

-We are even able replacement hands for bracket clocks, delicately shaped and polished before heat-treating to a rich blue colour, these can be made to replace damaged hands or designed from research when poor replacements have been fitted in the past.
+We are even able to make replacement hands for bracket clocks, delicately shaped and polished before heat-treating to a rich blue colour, these can be made to replace damaged hands or designed from research when poor replacements have been fitted in the past.

 We are experienced working with clocks from all ages and any complexity, from a 20th-century timepiece to a complicated grande sonnerie; get in touch with us as repair is almost always possible.